Key takeaways

 Debt consolidation loans

-A debt consolidation loan allows you to roll multiple credit card balances into one loan with a fixed interest rate and monthly payment.
+A debt consolidation loan allows you to roll multiple credit card balances into one loan with a fixed interest rate.
 The idea is to take out a personal loan with a lower annual percentage rate (APR) than your current credit cards.
-Then, use the loan to pay off all your accounts.
+Then, use the funds to pay off all your accounts.
 Instead of juggling multiple payments, you now have one monthly payment.

 Having one bill to pay each month can simplify your finances and make it easier to pay on time – no more late fees.
 Most personal loans (especially for good credit) have a lower APR than credit cards, meaning you’ll save on interest payments.